AngJianming/Swiss-Garden-Hotel-web-app/README.md

 # hotel-mangement-system
-this is hotel management system using PHP and MySQL Database
+This is Swiss Garden Hotel management system, website and application using Frontend - HTML, CSS, React.js, Boothstrap and Tailwindcss Backend - PHP, MySQLi, Javascript and TSQL

 ## follow the guides